-In Indian cuisine, chutney is everything!
-It’s used to enhance dishes, add flavor, balance spice, and so much more.
-This avocado chutney recipe fills that role perfectly.
+In Indian cuisine, chutney is everything.
+It enhances dishes, adds flavor, balances spice, and so much more.
+This avocado chutney recipe perfectly checks all those boxes.

-Made from avocados, cilantro, shallot, green chilis, garlic, lemon juice, and a touch of cumin, it’s creamy, tangy, and spicy.
-As you may be able to tell, it’s also very easily customized, so you can pair it with just about anything!
+Made from only 9 simple ingredients (think avocados, cilantro, shallots, green chilis, and garlic), itโs creamy, tangy, and spicy.
+As you may be able to tell, itโs also very easy to customize, so you can pair it with just about anything!

 - Avocado: Provides a rich, creamy, and buttery taste and texture.
 Make sure your avocados are ripe by gently pressing them with your fingertips.
 They should give slightly under pressure.

-- Cilantro: Fresh cilantro gives the sauce a fresh, herbaceous, and lemony flavor.
-If you don’t enjoy the taste of cilantro, replace it with mint, dill, parsley, or basil.
+- Cilantro: Fresh cilantro gives the sauce a herbaceous, slightly lemony flavor.

-- Lemon juice: Add either lemon juice or lime juice for a tart acidity that makes the chutney feel bright and fresh.
+- Lemon Juice: A touch of lemon juice adds a tart acidity that makes the chutney feel bright and fresh.

 - Sugar: I recommend balancing the spice with a touch of sugar, but you can also leave it out if you prefer.